tiaandra-te/JiraDataHygiene/README.md

 # Jira Data Hygiene

-Console app that loads Jira issues from multiple filter IDs, aggregates them per assignee, and sends a single email per user with issues grouped by filter.
+Console app that loads Jira issues from multiple filter IDs, aggregates them per assignee, and sends a single email per user with issues grouped by filter so they know what issues need to be addressed.

 ## Requirements
 - .NET SDK 9+